Oral rehydration therapy: Medical uses

 ORT is less invasive than the other strategies for fluid replacement, specifically intravenous (IV) fluid replacement.
 Mild to moderate dehydration in children seen in an emergency department is best treated with ORT.
 Persons taking ORT should eat within six hours and return to their full diet within 24–48 hours.

 Oral rehydration therapy may also be used as a treatment for the symptoms of dehydration and rehydration in burns in resource-limited settings.

 Efficacy

 ORT may lower the mortality rate of diarrhea by as much as 93%.
 Case studies in four developing countries also have demonstrated an association between increased use of ORS and reduction in mortality.

-ORT has no effect on the duration of the diarrheic episode or the volume of fluid loss.
+ORT using the original ORS formula has no effect on the duration of the diarrheic episode or the volume of fluid loss, although reduced osmolarity solutions have been shown to reduce stool volume.

 Treatment algorithm

 The degree of dehydration should be assessed before initiating ORT.
 ORT is suitable for people who are not dehydrated and those who show signs and symptoms of mild to moderate dehydration.
 People who have severe dehydration should seek professional medical help immediately and receive intravenous rehydration as soon as possible to rapidly replenish fluid volume in the body.